David Cameron tells Republicans they must back Ukraine

 US President Joe Biden is battling to get his fresh military and economic aid package for Ukraine through the Republican-controlled House of Representatives.

-During his two-day visit, Lord Cameron described the US an “extraordinary partner for us”, but he said he must respect there are divisions in its Congress.
+“I’m more worried that we’re not going to back them enough,” he said, as he praised the “brave” and “united” Ukraine.

+He said it is “about American security too”, saying Mr Putin will go after other European nations if he wins in Ukraine in a move that could ultimately draw in US troops if a Nato ally is attacked.

-“There’s definitely a majority in here to back Ukraine but it’s made more complicated by the politics,” he said in an interview with Sky News.
+Lord Cameron added to Sky News: “There’s definitely a majority in here to back Ukraine but it’s made more complicated by the politics.”

 He was asked what he would say to Republicans urging Kyiv to negotiate with Mr Putin in a deal that would see Russia gaining land.